Notes from a New Breastfeeding Mom: Part 6

 But now, 26 weeks and a lot of trial and error later, I’ve got a pretty good handle on this whole breastfeeding-pumping thing.

-So I’m going to take a moment and celebrate my six months of nursing, pumping, bottle washing, pump cleaning, duct unclogging, deep tissue massaging, vitamin popping, boobs leaking, nursing bra fitting and everything else that goes along with providing breast milk for my son.
+So I’m going to take a moment and celebrate my six months of nursing, pumping, washing, pump cleaning, duct unclogging, deep tissue massaging, vitamin popping, boobs leaking, nursing bra fitting and everything else that goes along with providing breast milk for my son.

 I would pop open an alcoholic celebratory drink…but I’m not drinking yet because…well…I’m breastfeeding.